 The bridge with the lowest construction cost (C_c) will win in the construction economy category.
-Construction cost (thousand \$) is computed as
+Construction cost is computed as

-- C_c = Total time (minutes) x Number of builders (including barges) - x 50 thousand dollars per builder-minute - + 50 thousand dollars for one temporary pier even if none is used - + 50 thousand dollars for each additional temporary pier.
+- C_c = Total time (minutes) x Number of builders (including barges) - x \$50,000 per builder-minute - + \$50,000 for one temporary pier even if none is used - + \$50,000 for each additional temporary pier.

-Total time is defined in section "7.2 Construction Speed" and includes penalties.
-The number of builders includes all members and associates of the competing organization who are within the construction site or physically assist the team at any time during timed construction.
+Total time is defined in section 7.2 and includes penalties.
+The number of builders includes all members and associates of the competing organization who are within the construction site or physically assist the team at any time during timed construction or repair.